 These policies vary widely.
 Marijuana and CBD are currently fully legal for both medicinal and recreational purposes in Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington, and Washington D.C.
 In 23 states, it’s legal in some form, such as for medicinal purposes.
 Another 14 states permit just CBD oil.
 But both are illegal in Idaho, Nebraska, and South Dakota.
 For more information, the organization Americans for Safe Access has a helpful guide to the specific laws in each state.

 “It’s kind of ironic,” says Parrish.
 “With marijuana, we have got the federal government saying ‘No’ and a bunch of states saying ‘Yeah, it’s OK’—but with hemp, the feds say ‘Yeah, it’s OK,’ but we still have some states saying it’s not.”

-That same 2018 Farm Bill means you can now travel between states with legit CBD products.
-"Flying with CBD should pose no issues now," Parrish says.
-However, if you're traveling with a tincture, be mindful of TSA limits on how much liquid you can carry on an airplane, she adds.
-(You can also mail CBD products, just like "companies that comply with the Bill can ship their hemp-derived CBD products anywhere in the U.S.," Parrish notes.)
+That 2018 Farm Bill now allows you to travel between states with legit CBD products.
+“Flying with CBD should pose no issues now,” Parrish says.
+However, if you’re traveling with a tincture, be mindful of TSA limits on how much liquid you can carry on an airplane, she adds.
+(You can also mail CBD products, just like “companies that comply with the Bill can ship their hemp-derived CBD products anywhere in the U.S.,” Parrish notes.)

-Tempted to give your pup one of those CBD dog biscuits?
-"Generally we expect CBD products to be safe, and they could show some benefit for anxiety in pets," says John Faught, DVM, a veterinarian based in Austin, Texas.
+Does your pet suffer from anxiety or joint pain?
+“Generally we expect CBD products to be safe, and they could show some benefit for anxiety in pets,” says John Faught, DVM, a veterinarian based in Austin, Texas.
 But the challenge when considering CBD products for pets is the same as with people: lack of research.
-"I believe there are good products out there today, but I also don't know how to distinguish them at this time," Faught says.
+“I believe there are good products out there today, but I also don’t know how to distinguish them at this time,” Faught says.